-We had a deferred revenue balance from Merck of \$3.6 million at December 31, 2018 and \$1.5 million at December 31, 2017.
-Pursuant to the terms of the Sitagliptin Catalyst Supply Agreement, Merck may purchase supply from us for a fee based on contractually stated prices and we recognized \$12.3 million, \$9.0 million and \$5.9 million in 2018, 2017 and 2016, respectively, in product revenue under this agreement.
+Pursuant to the terms of the Sitagliptin Catalyst Supply Agreement, Merck may purchase supply from us for a fee based on contractually stated prices.
+Deferred revenues were offset against contract assets where the right of offset exists within the contract.
+We recognized \$15.1 million, \$12.3 million and \$9.0 million in the years ended December 31, 2019, 2018 and 2017, respectively, in product revenue under this agreement.